top of page

 *A note on using backpacks for travel, from my 30+ years of experience:

-I have used Northface’s Yavapai, REI’s Vagabond and Lookout (shown in the above image), Oakley’s Ballistic, and Victorinox’s Mobilizer packs.
-They each had their good points and downfalls, and I liked each of them for different reasons.
-From 2012-2021, however, I used Osprey’s Porter 46 exclusively, because it fit my larger frame (though I generally used only a little over half its capacity).
-It also has no frills, no extra pockets or straps to get in the way (unlike the Lookout), and outstanding compression capabilities.
+I have used many diffeent packs over the years: Northface’s Yavapai, REI’s Vagabond and Lookout (shown in the above image), Oakley’s Ballistic, Victorinox’s Mobilizer packs, and a few no-name brands as well.
+They each had their good points and downfalls, and I liked/disliked each of them for different reasons.
+From 2014-2021, however, I used Osprey’s Porter 46 exclusively, because it fit my larger frame (though I generally used only a little over half its capacity).
+It also had no frills, no extra pockets or straps to get in the way (unlike the Lookout), and outstanding compression capabilities.

 Then, in 2022 I discovered Cotopaxi.
 They offer a lot of different options, but when I tried on the Allpa 35, it just...well...it fit.
-And at 35 liters, it's smaller than my Porter plus it has a few additional features my Osprey didnt.
-My wife was so impressed that she purchased the Allpa 28.
-Even packed full, the Allpa35 can still squish into the overhead bin on a commuter jet.
+And at 35 liters, it's smaller than my Porter, even when I compress the Porter plus it has a few additional features my Osprey didnt.
+My wife was so impressed that she purchased the Allpa 28 and uses it exclusively for every trip.
+Even packed full, the Allpa 35 can still squish into the overhead bin on a commuter jet.
 Aside from lacking compression straps, I believe it to be THE travel bag (although the hip belt is unnecessary).
 Plus, their del dia patterns are just plain FUN!
 I Highly recommend Cotopaxi if you’re looking for a solid backpack – travel or otherwise.
+No paid advertising here, I just genuinely like their product.
+If their Allpa 35 had compression straps, it would be, hands down, THE best travel pack ever.

 bottom of page